microbit-foundation/micropython-microbit-v2-simulator/README.md

 Branches in this repository are also deployed via CircleCI to https://review-python-simulator.usermbit.org/{branchName}/.
 This requires the user pushing code to have permissions for the relevant Micro:bit Educational Foundation infrastructure.

+Similarly, the main branch is deployed to https://python-simulator.usermbit.org/staging/.

+Tagged releases with a `v` prefix are deployed to https://python-simulator.usermbit.org/v/{number}/

 ### Upgrading micropython-microbit-v2

 1. Update the lib/micropython-microbit-v2 to the relevant hash.
 Make sure that its lib/micropython submodule is updated (see checkout instructions above).